Singularities of Feynman Integrals

-The paper is outlined as follows: In section \ref{sec:landau} we will give a review of the Landau analysis using a simple example of a one-loop bubble integral.
+The outline of the paper is as follows: In Section \ref{sec:landau} we review the Landau analysis using a simple example of a one-loop bubble integral.
 We also introduce some mathematical preliminaries such as non-general position and the compactification for both single as well as higher loops.
 These preliminaries are essential for the further development of the paper.
-In the subsequent section \ref{sec:bub},\ref{sec:triangle},\ref{sec:box},\ref{sec:sunset} and \ref{sec:dbox} we analyse one-loop cases such as the bubble integral, the vertex integral, the box integral, as well as two-loop cases such as the two-loop sunset and the double-box integrals respectively.
-We will analyse various singularities associated with them using the homological method.
-We will also discuss the procedure to determine the singularities in the physical sheet.
+In the subsequent Sections \ref{sec:bub}, \ref{sec:triangle}, \ref{sec:box}, \ref{sec:sunset} and \ref{sec:dbox} we analyse one-loop cases such as the bubble integral, the vertex integral, the box integral, as well as two-loop cases such as the two-loop sunset and the double-box integrals.
+We analyse various singularities associated with them extending the previous analysis.
+We also discuss the procedure to determine the singularities in the physical sheet.
 This is followed by a discussion of future work.
 To further fill the gaps in the calculations we have provided a \textsc{Mathematica} file \texttt{Calculation.nb} which can be found at: \href{https://github.com/TanayPathak-17/Singularities-of-Feynman-Integrals}{ GitHub}.